What Can I Do If My Insurance Company Won't Pay My Claim?

-When An Insurance Company Is Engaging In Wrongful Delay In Processing a Claim Such a Position Is Not Likely the Last Word.
+Wrongful Conduct Such As When An Insurance Company Is Engaging In Improper Bad Faith Deserves Strong Advocacy In Response.
 Professional Insurance Knowledge Including Skilled Advocacy May Uncover Options and Possibilities That Push An Insurance Company Into Reconsidering a Coverage Position.

-- How Can a Person Fight Delay In Processing a Claim By An Insurance Company?
+- How Can a Person Fight Bad Faith By An Insurance Company?

-- Who Will Likely Win When a Person Sues An Insurer for Delay In Processing a Claim?
+- Who Will Likely Win When a Person Sues An Insurer for Bad Faith?

-- What Can Be Done If An Insurer Wrongfully Denies Coverage?
+- What Can Be Done If An Insurer Wrongfully Delays Processing a Claim?

-- Is It Possible to Sue An Insurer That Denies Coverage?
+- Is It Possible to Sue An Insurer That Delays Processing a Claim?